WinVector/replyr/cran-comments.md

-Maintenance release to try and clear up vignette issues.
+Maintenance release to try and result CRAN check warning in r-release-osx-x86_64 vignettes.

 ## Test environments